1,000+ Opportunities

 2 Million in New Conservation Grants to Address Health and Resilience of Southern Great Plains Ecosystem

-Based on current listing details, eligibility includes: Nonprofits, local governments, ranching collectives/associations, and conservation groups in Colorado, Kansas, Nebraska, New Mexico, Oklahoma, and Texas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofits, local governments, ranching collectives/associations, and conservation groups in Colorado, Kansas, Nebraska, New Mexico, Oklahoma, and Texas.
+Confirm the full requirements in the official notice before applying.